department-of-veterans-affairs/va.gov-team/products/iris/Usability Testing/IRIS Usability Testing Research Plan Fall 2020.md

 - Version on Staging which will allow users to interact with a live form, with possible Invision prototype we could screen share.

 3. Length of Sessions: How long do you estimate each session will be?

 These sessions will likely be one hour to allow for a relaxed conversation and the actual usability tests.

 4. Availability: If applicable, when would you like sessions scheduled?

 - Dec.
 14th to 18th; can continue to Dec.
-22nd if necessary.
+22nd to Dec.
+23th as necessary.

 - Availability Monday to Friday 9 - 5 EST